 Refrigerants are powerful greenhouse gases, and over time they can leak or evaporate from their cooling units and need to be replaced.
 LOTT tracks the greenhouse gas emissions from refrigerants at the time of their purchase.
 In 2015 and 2019, maintenance work was conducted on the cooling and refrigeration systems, thus the amount of refrigerants used was greater than usual.
 In 2020 and 2021, refrigerants were only added to these systems to replace the amount of refrigerant that was lost to leakage or evaporation.
 In 2022, no refrigerants needed to be replaced.
-In 2023, repairs of refrigerated equipment necessitated the use of more refrigerants than usual.

 Each type of refrigerant has a different global warming potential.
-The amount of refrigerants purchased is multiplied by its global warming potential to get its CO2 equivalent.
+The amount of refrigerants purchased is multiplied by its global warming potential to get its CO_2 equivalent.

-Х Х
+X Х

 Refrigerants Conversion Factor Result Global Warming Potential Result

 R-22 in lb 0.000453592 MT 1760 MT CO 2 e

-R-410A in lb 0.000453592 MT 1924 MT CO2e
+R-410A in lb 0.000453592 MT 1924 MT CO 2 e

 R-421A in lb 0.000453592 MT 2385 MT CO 2 e

-Sum for Total MT CO2e
+Sum for Total MT CO 2 e